It’s not always easy to find a local dentist. Most of us don’t have the time to shop around and aren’t sure how to evaluate the dentists in your area.

 While you’re at it, ask where dentist went to school and what degrees and certifications they’ve earned.
 It’s another great way to assess their skills and interests.

-Make sure they accept your discount plan, insurance, or both
+Make sure they accept your discount plan,

 Finally, make sure dentists accept the plans you belong to.
 Find out the following: